 {}{\bf Remarks.}

 \begin{enumerate}[label=(\roman*)]

 \item [(a)]

-In Theorem \ref{potential-g-cuspI}, $(ii)$, the right hand side in the expansion of $\psi $ is harmonic in $\lambda$ of order $\Hi(\lambda^{1/4})$, which is different from Theorems \ref{potential-g-node} and \ref{potential-g-cuspII} where growth order $(-\log|\lambda|)^{-1}$ appears.
-The harmonicity in the Bergman kernel variation detects the triviality of the holomorphic fibration, with applications to the Suita conjecture (see \cite{Su, BL, D6, DT, B4}).
+In Theorem \ref{potential-g-cuspI}, $(ii)$, the right hand side in the expansion of $\psi $ is harmonic in $\lambda$ of order $\Hi(\lambda^{1/4})$, which is different from Theorems \ref{potential-g-node} and \ref{potential-g-cuspII} where the growth order $(-\log|\lambda|)^{-1}$ appears.
+The harmonicity in the Bergman kernel variation detects the triviality of holomorphic fibrations, with applications to the Suita conjecture (see \cite{B4, BL, D6, DT, DTZ, Su}).

 \item [(b)] The proofs of Theorems \ref{potential-g-cuspI} and \ref{potential-g-cuspII} rely on the proofs of Theorems \ref{potential-2-cuspI} and \ref{potential-2-cuspII}, respectively, for genus-two curves with more explicit asymptotic coefficients when $P=(x-a)(x-b)$.
 In particular, Theorem \ref{potential-2-cuspII} says that the right hand side in Theorem \ref{potential-g-cuspII}, $(ii)$, reduces to